cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 Both machines `A` and `B` accept new channels from any module on another machine, if and only if:

 - The channel being created is unordered.
-- The version string is `ica` or `ica-2`. // TODO CHECK IF WE WANT THIS BEHAVIOUR
+- The version string is `ica` or `ica-2`. // TODO CHECK IF WE WANT THIS BEHAVIOUR.
+In theory as it is complety different from before, we could just go with ica.

 ```typescript
 function onChanOpenInit(